How to plant a bulb lasagne: 5 simple steps for layers of spring color

 5. Find the right spot for your pot

-Once planted, gently water your bulb lasagne.
-Marcus suggests placing your pot on 'pot feet' to ensure it drains freely.
-Then, leave it in a sheltered spot, for example, against the house wall on your patio.
+Marcus suggests placing your pot on pot feet, to ensure it drains freely.
+Then, leave it in a sheltered spot, for example against the house wall on your patio.
 If squirrels or mice are a problem, cover the pot with wire mesh – although you can find more tips on how to get rid of squirrels in our guide.

 When green shoots appear in spring, move the pot into the open, ideally somewhere sunny.
 And remember to keep it watered in dry weather.
 Marcus says to 'check the compost is damp but not wet every week.'